János Süli

-János Süli (born 26 January 1956) is a Hungarian electrical engineer, business executive and politician.
-He served as CEO of the Paks Nuclear Power Plant from 2009 to 2010, and the mayor of Paks from 2014 to 2017.
-On 2 May 2017, he was appointed Minister without Portfolio in the Third Orbán Government, responsible for the planning, construction and commissioning of the two new blocks at Paks Nuclear Power Plant.
-He is also Chairman of the Paksi FC and President of the Tolna County branch of the Hungarian Football Federation (MLSZ).
+János Süli (born 26 January 1956), is a Hungarian electrical engineer, business executive and politician.
+He was CEO of the Paks Nuclear Power Plant from 2009 to 2010, and the mayor of Paks from 2014 to 2017.
+In May 2017, he was appointed Minister without Portfolio in the Third Orbán Government, responsible for the planning, construction and commissioning of the two new blocks at Paks Nuclear Power Plant.
+He is also chairman of the Paksi FC and president of the Tolna County branch of the Hungarian Football Federation (MLSZ).

 Professional career

-Süli raised in Újkígyós, Békés County, where his father, János Süli, Sr. (born 1934) worked as a teacher, then served as chairman of the local council (tanácselnök) between 1973 and 1990.
+Süli raised in Újkígyós, Békés County, where his father, János Süli, Sr. (born 1934) worked as a teacher, then was chairman of the local council (tanácselnök) between 1973 and 1990.
 His mother was Izabella Marosffy.
 He finished his secondary studies at the Pollák Antal Secondary School of Electrical Engineering in Szentes.
 He graduated from the Faculty of Electrical Engineering of the Budapest University of Technology (BME) in 1980, specializing in the electrical industry.

 He worked for the Nuclear Power Plant Project Co.
 (Erőmű Beruházási Vállalat – ERBE) since that year, which was responsible for the construction of the Paks Nuclear Power Plant, of which Süli became employee in 1985 as an installation group leader.
-In 1986, he worked as Head of the nuclear power plant's Electrical Operations Department, serving in this capacity until 2000, when he was appointed Head of Electrical Management and Operations Department.
+In 1986, he was head of the nuclear power plant's Electrical Operations Department, in this capacity until 2000, when he was appointed Head of Electrical Management and Operations Department.
 Since 2001, he led the Operations Department, directing the work of the Reactor Department, the Turbine Department, the Operations Management Department and the Electrical Operations Department.
 On 15 January 2004, he was made Technical Director of the Paks Nuclear Power Plant.
 After a year, he was appointed Operations Director on 15 January 2005.
-Süli was appointed Chief Executive Officer (CEO) of the Paks Nuclear Power Plant on 24 March 2009, replacing József Kovács, who held the position since 12 January 2005.
+Süli was appointed chief executive officer (CEO) of the Paks Nuclear Power Plant on 24 March 2009, replacing József Kovács, who held the position since 12 January 2005.
 Süli held his post during the government of Prime Minister Gordon Bajnai.
-After the 2010 parliamentary election, he was dismissed and was demoted to the office of Deputy CEO, serving in this capacity until 2011, when he left the state-owned company after thirty years.
-Turning to the private sector, he served as Managing Director of the EMI-DUNA Energy Design Office Ltd. between 2011 and 2014, also based in Paks.
+After the 2010 parliamentary election, he was dismissed and was demoted to the office of Deputy CEO, working in this capacity until 2011, when he left the state-owned company after thirty years.
+Turning to the private sector, he was managing director of the EMI-DUNA Energy Design Office Ltd. between 2011 and 2014, also based in Paks.